Nicole ‘Snooki’ Polizzi’s Son Angelo Says ‘Mama’ In Adorable Video Clip

 The baby wore a cute shirt that had a Mickey Mouse transfer on it and his name in the upper corner close to his collarbone.

-Fans of the reality star loved the video.
-They shared their surprise at hearing Angelo speak in the comments section of the share.
+Fans of the reality star loved the video, and they shared their surprise at hearing Angelo speak in the comments section.

 “He is trying so hard, how adorable!” stated one Instagram user of how Angelo tried to form the proper word.